romanis/pcm_inversion/README.md

 include path.

-But it is advisable that you install the required files in system path (if you have administrative privilege) by running
+But it is advisable that you install the required files in system path (if you have administrative privilege) to be able to include and link the libraries from any directory by running
 ```
 sudo make install
 ```